gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

 When you run a test in your testing tool of choice, it will give you a number of recommendations.
 While this can feel like a laundry list of issues, it can be helpful to understand the five core categories that these issues are bucketed into.

 - Blocking calls & third-party scripts.
 - Javascript bundle size.
 - Stylesheets and font files.
 - Images and other media.
 - Resource requests & CDN caching configuration.

 Every site is different, and the recommendations will give some guidance as to where the highest effort to impact ratio is on your site.

 ### Address third-party-script impact

 Various types of calls made in your HTML, like calls to external font files, will block page load or page interactivity in different ways.
 In addition, third-party scripts can execute "eagerly", often delaying page load while they do so.

+#### Step 1: Remove unneeded and high-cost, low-value scripts

+For each script, it can be helpful to understand the business purpose, relative importance, and who's using the data.
+This will allow you to identify and remove any unused scripts.

+There may also be relatively unimportant scripts that have a high performance costs; these are also good candidates for removal.

-#### First, lazy load all analytics plugins
+#### Step 2: lazy load or inline scripts

 One of the lowest-hanging fruits is to set your scripts to load lazily rather than "eagerly" (the default).
-Any <script> tags being embedded manually can be set to <script async>.
+Any `<script>` tags being embedded manually can be set to `<script async>`.

-#### Second, inline scripts

-Rather than loading third-party scripts from external sources, you can inline scripts in your code to reduce the cost of a network call.
+For slightly more effort, you can get additional performance gains; rather than loading third-party scripts from external sources, you can inline scripts in your code to reduce the cost of a network call.

 There are a number of ways to do this.
 We recommend you [use onPreRenderHTML](https://www.gatsbyjs.org/docs/ssr-apis/#onPreRenderHTML) to add your script tag to the DOM; if possible put the scripts lower in your DOM so that they are parsed and evaluated later.

 Other options include: